Rupert Bruce-Mitford: Other matters

 Throughout the 1950s, Bruce-Mitford's attention was directed away from Sutton Hoo.
-In these "fallow years for Sutton Hoo", as Biddle termed them, germinated many of the other defining contributions of Bruce-Mitford's career.
-From 1949 to 1952, as well as in 1954 and 1974, Bruce-Mitford excavated at the Mawgan Porth Dark Age Village in Cornwall.
-In February 1954, he was appointed Deputy Keeper in the Department of British and Medieval Antiquities and in August he took over the keepership from a retiring A. B. Tonnochy.
-That same year, he was appointed to the Ancient Monuments Board for England, on which he would serve until at least 1975.
-In 1955, Bruce-Mitford joined Sir Wilfred Le Gros Clark and Harold Plenderleith to search Lincoln Cathedral for the burial place of Saint Hugh of Lincoln, and in 1957, he helped found the Society for Medieval Archaeology, becoming its first president.
-(Note: By 1955, Bruce-Mitford was also a member of the Museums Association.)
-Bruce-Mitford also began developing an interest in, and began compiling information on, Celtic hanging bowls.
-He became a semi-regular participant in the show Animal, Vegetable, Mineral?, too, appearing in 1955, 1956, 1958, and 1959.
+In these "fallow years for Sutton Hoo", as Biddle termed them, germinated many of the other contributions of Bruce-Mitford's career.
+He began two projects that would result in posthumous publications: excavations at the Mawgan Porth Dark Age Village in Cornwall from 1949 to 1952 (continued in 1954 and 1974), and the compilation of information on Celtic hanging bowls.
+He undertook another effort in 1955, unsuccessfully searching Lincoln Cathedral with Sir Wilfred Le Gros Clark and Harold Plenderleith for the burial place of Saint Hugh of Lincoln.

+Also starting in the 1950s, Bruce-Mitford began to shoulder increasing roles and responsibilities, including deputy keepership of the Department of British and Medieval Antiquities in February 1954, full keepership upon the retirement of A. B. Tonnochy that August, appointment to the Ancient Monuments Board for England that same year (serving until at least 1975), membership in the Museums Association by 1955, and founder and president of the Society for Medieval Archaeology in 1957.
+In the latter half of the decade Bruce-Mitford became a semi-regular participant in the show Animal, Vegetable, Mineral?, appearing in 1955, 1956, 1958, and 1959.
 (Note: In 1972, Bruce-Mitford also appeared on Thames TV with Antonia Fraser and Gerald Hugh Tait for the programme "Treasures of the British Museum—The Casual Survivors".)
-In 1960, Bruce-Mitford opened an exhibition, "Archaeology from the Air", at the Victoria Galleries in Kingston upon Hull.
+In 1960, he opened an exhibition, "Archaeology from the Air", at the Victoria Galleries in Kingston upon Hull.